 Once you have smooth tahini paste, transfer to clean, dry jars with air tight lids.

 Tahini stays good at room temperature for 5-6 day.
 For longer storage upto 4 weeks, you can refrigerate it.

-Tahini also finds its use in cookies, cake and brownie recipes.
-I will share an amazing dessert dish made of tahini under this category very soon.
+Tahini also finds its use in cookies, cake, and brownie recipes.

-Tahini is best for salad dressing.
-Simply add lemon juice, salt, pepper, roasted cumin powder to tahini paste and drizzle it over salads for ultimate salad dressing idea.
+In salad dressing.
+Lemon juice, salt, pepper, and roasted cumin powder to tahini paste and drizzle it over salads for the ultimate salad dressing idea.

 If you’re feeling experimental and want to change the flavor of tahini you could do that easily.
 One of the below tahini recipe variation ideas will help you to get started-

-Green Goodness Tahini – To 1 cup tahini add ½ cup parsley and 3 tablespoon dill leaves.
-2 cloves of garlic, salt, pepper, lemon juice.
-Blend everything together into smooth sauce.
+- Green Goodness Tahini – To 1 cup tahini add ½ cup parsley and 3 tablespoons dill leaves.
+2and cloves of garlic, salt, pepper, and lemon juice.
+Blend everything into a smooth sauce.

-Cumin Tahini – To a cup of tahini, add 3 tablespoon yogurt, salt to taste, pepper powder to taste and roasted cumin powder.
-Blend into smooth paste.
+- Cumin Tahini – To a cup of tahini, add 3 tablespoons, of yogurt, salt to taste, pepper powder to taste, and, roasted cumin powder.
+Blend into a smooth paste.